SC Concealed Weapons Permit Program (SLED website)

 6. How to shoot effectively

 Every aspect of this Concealed Weapons Permit and Basic Pistol class is packed with instruction, information, and training.
 The class is enhanced with useful demonstrations, handouts, and materials.
-The overall course is expected to last up to 8 hours total.
+The overall course is expected to last 6 to 7 hours total, depending upon the class size and participant experience.

 WHAT TO BRING FOR THIS COURSE: